-1. Place the sample tube containing the carbon on the nitrogen surface area analyzer.

-2. Initial the experiment.
-The following experiment steps, necessary to attain accurate Results, can be automatically determined by most automated nitrogen surface area analyzers.

-2.1 Leak Teat - The vacuum volumetric relies on pressure measurements to determine the surface area of carbon.
-Any leaks in the system will result in erroneous surface area measurements.
-A minimum of 2 min leak teat of this time interval will result in the absorption of the experiment.

-2.2 Transducer Linearization - If separate sample and transducer manifolds are utilized by the testing equipment, it is necessary to zero and linearize the transducers prior to each experiment.
+- 1. Place the sample tube containing the carbon on the nitrogen surface area analyzer. - 2.
+Initial the experiment.
+The following experimental steps, necessary to attain accurate results, can be automatically determined by most automated nitrogen surface area analyzers. - 2.1 Leak Test The vacuum volumetric technique relies on precise pressure measurements to determine the surface area of carbon.
+Any leaks in the system will result in en oneous surface area measurements.
+A minimum of a 2 min leak test of the sample and Po cells is required.
+Any significant pressure change in the cells over this time interval will result in the absorption of the experiment. - 2.2 Transducer Linearization If separate sample and transducer manifolds are utilized by the testing equipment, it is necessary to zero and linearize the transducers prior to each experiment.

-2.3 Sample Cell Volume - In determining the void volume of the sample cell, both warm zone (section submersed in liquid nitrogen) must be measured prior to each analysis.
-Non-ideality gas corrections are applied to the volume of gas in the cold zone

-2.4 Saturated Vapor Pressure (Po) - The saturated vapor pressure of nitrogen is affected by purity of the liquid nitrogen and ambient pressure.
-Dissolved impurities In the liquid N2 will usually cause the bath temperature to in crease sufficiently to cause a 1.4 to 2.7 kPa (10 to 20 mmHg) increase in theoretical vapor pressure.
-Often, Po is assumed to be 103 kPa (775 mmHg); however, for maximum accuracy the actual Po should bi measured.

-3. Once the above conditions are measured, volumes of pure nitrogen are calculates, measured, and dosed into the sample cell.
+- 2.3 Sample Cell Volume In determining the void volume of the sample cell, both the warm zone and cold zone (section submersed in liquid nitrogen) must be measured prior to each analysis.
+Non-ideality gas corrections are applied to the volume of gas in the cold zone. - 2.4 Saturated Vapor Pressure (P0) The saturated vapor pressure of nitrogen is affected by the purity of the liquid nitrogen and ambient pressure.
+Dissolved impurities In the liquid N2 will usually cause the bath temperature to increase sufficiently to cause a 1.4 to 2.7 kPa (10 to 20 mmHg) increase in theoretical vapor pressure.
+Often, P0 is assumed to be 103 kPa (775 mmHg); however, for maximum accuracy the actual P0 should be measured. - 3.
+Once the above conditions are measured, volumes of pure nitrogen are calculates, measured, and dosed into the sample cell.
 This process is repeated until equilibrium conditions are satisfied at the desired relative pressure.
-The summation of the dose volumes required to reach a particular relative pressure constitute the adsorption volume pressures of 0.05 to 0.30.
-A minimum of 5 relative pressures are recommended 4.
+The summation of the dose volumes required to reach a particular relative pressure constitute the adsorption volume data at the various relative pressures.
+The adsorption volumes are measured at relative pressures of 0.05 to 0.30.
+A minimum of 5 relative pressures are recommended. - 4.
 Backfill the sample tube at ambient temperature with helium to atmospheric pressure.
-Remove the sample tube from the instrument, stopper it, and weigh it to the nearest 0.0001 g and record as mass B.

-5. Nitrogen adsorbed by the carbon at the various relative pressure is used to prepare the B.E.T. plot.
-The data points that give the best straight line are used to calculate the stop and y-intercept.
+Remove the sample tube from the instrument, stopper it, and weigh it to the nearest 0.0001 g and record as mass B. - 5.
+Nitrogen adsorbed by the carbon at the various relative pressures is used to prepare the B.E.T. plot.
+The data points that give the best straight line are used to calculate the slop and y-intercept.
 The slope and y-intercept are used to calculate the surface area.
-For examples of how to select the proper relative pressure range.

-6. A B.E.T. plot that yields a negative y-intercept could be indicative of the presence of microprobes (< 3 nm diameter), but other factors can produce a negative yintercept.
+For examples of how to select the proper relative pressure range. - 6.
+A B.E.T. plot that yields a negative y-intercept could be indicative of the presence of microprobes (< 3 nm diameter), but others factors can produce a negative y-intercept.
 The surface area is calculated from the pressure range that yields the highest correlation coefficient and positive y-intercept.

-1. Calculate the sample mass as follows :
+1. Calculate the sample mass as follows:

-S = B - A
+$$S = B - A$$